For reprint permissions please email us the name of the requested post/article along with the publication name.

 The tale began in a Minneapolis suburb, where Lynn Tickner had been born and raised.
-Barely a teen, she met Keith Schuller — five years her senior — while the two families were vacationing in northern Minnesota.
-A long-distance relationship culminated in Lynn and Keith’s marriage in 1967.
+Barely a teen, she met Keith Schuller — six years her senior — while the two families were vacationing in northern Minnesota.
+A long-distance relationship culminated in Lynn and Keith’s marriage on Sept.
+18, 1965.

 The two made their home in Cedar Rapids, and Lynn gave birth the couple’s first and only child in 1969.
 By all outward appearances, they seemed like a happy couple until 1971, when Keith abruptly announced he wanted a divorce.
 Lynn, however, wasn’t ready to break up their new family and refused to grant the divorce.

 “She always indicated to me that she was hopeful they would resolve it because of the child,” Lynn’s mother, Eloise Tickner, told the Cedar Rapids Gazette in a March 19, 1992 interview with Gazette reporter Jeff Burnham.

 Keith continued to press for a divorce, and in 1972, Lynn wrote a letter to her mother stating that Keith had threatened to kill her.